dhirajpatra/llama-3-2-ollama/README.md

 ## Overview

-`llama-stack-app` is a Docker Compose-based template for developing applications using the Llama model.
+`llama-stack-app` is a Docker Compose-based template for developing applications using the Llama model using ollama.
 This setup allows for rapid prototyping and deployment of applications such as conversational bots or copilots, with built-in support for Retrieval-Augmented Generation (RAG).

+The 3B model outperforms the Gemma 2 2.6B and Phi 3.5-mini models on tasks such as:

+Following instructions
+Summarization
+Prompt rewriting
+Tool use

+Supported Languages: English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai are officially supported.
+Llama 3.2 has been trained on a broader collection of languages than these 8 supported languages.

 This template currently uses the **Llama 3.2 - 1B** model by default, but other models can be integrated as required.

+You can use any of the model as per your system and requirement from **https://ollama.com/library/llama3.2/tags**
 ---

 ## Features